Itamichan/Blue-in-the-maze/README.md

 * Press Enter and your local clone will be created.
     * If you do not want to deploy the project to AWS and Heroku remove all the related files to this process.
 * Run `npm install` and `npm run` in order to run the project.
-    * For these commands to work you need to have npm and node installed locally.
 * Now you are good to go.

 ## Credits